 Can I file an Illinois Workers Compensation Case for an Aggravation of an Injury?

 Yes, the Illinois Workers' Compensation Act (820 ILCS 305) provides relief for employees that suffer work-related injuries or work-related aggravations of injuries or conditions.
 When this happens, employees can obtain compensation for the expenses and lost wages due to the incident by filing a claim with the Illinois Workers' Compensation Commission (IWCC).
+Discuss you legal rights regarding an aggravation claim with a Chicago workers compensation lawyer without any cost or obligation today.

 What Happens if There are Other Parties Responsible for my Chicago Workplace Accident in Addition to my Employer?